2 min read

 Your business credit score is a key factor in borrowing money.
 Banks and lenders use it to assess your creditworthiness and determine the risk associated with lending you money.
 A higher credit score increases your chances of loan approval and often leads to lower interest rates.
 On the other hand, a low credit score can significantly impact your ability to borrow money.
 Lenders may be hesitant to approve your loan or financing application; if they do, you may have a higher interest rate.

-Nonbank lenders like Huddle Business Capital offer a variety of business funding solutions to small businesses that don't meet the strict lending criteria of conventional lenders.
+Nonbank lenders offer a variety of business funding solutions to small businesses that don't meet the strict lending criteria of conventional lenders.
 These include working capital loans, term loans, equipment leasing, equipment financing, invoice factoring, and business lines of credit.
-Our loans and financing options can be structured with shorter repayment periods.
+These loans and financing options can be structured with shorter repayment periods.
 So, making on-time payments can boost your business credit score in a quicker manner.

 Disclaimer.